Many of your questions can be answered on this page.

 Can I request a single, double or triple?

-The institute employs Resident Advisors to watch the dormitory floors every night.
+The institute employs Resident Advisers to watch the Residence Hall floors every night.
 In addition to RA supervision, the institute office is staffed until 4 am every night by an adult from our staff.
-The University of Michigan assigns a safety officer to the dormitory for nighttime supervision.
+The University of Michigan assigns a safety officer to the Residence Hall for nighttime supervision.
 We offer the best staff to student ratio in the entire industry.

 Is the Dorm Air Conditioned?